Unicorn planning: High-risk, high-reward mentality and advertising

 Another critique is the high-risk, high-reward mentality which stems from the entrepreneurial aspect of unicorn planning and is borrowed from Silicon Valley venture investor attitudes.
 The first implication here is the idealized expectation of overnight success which is not realistic in the sphere of urban/city planning.

 Public-private entanglement

 An implication of unicorn planning and new smart cities is the entanglement that occurs between private and public sectors.
-Due to the lack of digital literacy among public city-planning officials, the private sector often has heavy involvement in the development and the management of smart cities.
+Due to the lack of digital literacy among public city-planning officials, the private sector often has heavy involvement in the development and management of smart cities.
 However, this has led to concerns surrounding threats to democracy in urban environments.
 Critics are concerned by a public government's willingness to transfer power of governance to private developers, also raising concerns over citizen privacy and data governance.
 Thus, it seems as though much of unicorn planning designs cities for the interests of the private sector.